kubernetes/website/content/en/docs/setup/independent/high-availability.md

 - With an external etcd cluster.
 This approach requires more infrastructure.
 The control plane nodes and etcd members are separated.

 Your clusters must run Kubernetes version 1.11 or later.
+You should also be aware that setting up HA clusters with kubeadm is still experimental.
+You might encounter issues with upgrading your clusters, for example.
+We encourage you to try either approach, and provide feedback.

 {{< caution >}}
 **Caution**: This page does not address running your cluster on a cloud provider.